valerio-bozzolan/boz-libre-hosting-panel/README.md

-# Boz's Libre Hosting Panel
+# KISS Libre Hosting Panel

-Welcome in an actively developed hosting panel designed for GNU/Linux operating systems.
-This is another _keep it simple and stupid_ libre web hosting control panel, that can be useful to serve everyday shared hosting services.
+Welcome in an actively developed keep-it-simple-and-stupid hosting panel designed for GNU/Linux operating systems.
+This software can be useful to serve everyday shared hosting services.

-This panel is designed to **respect the freedom** of the users.
+This panel is designed to **respect the freedom** of its users.
 It works **without proprietary JavaScript**.
 To be honest, without **any line of JavaScript** in any form.

 This panel is designed to work without **any external dependency** not written by me.
 This allow fine-grained control over the software.
 It integrates with well-known and ultra-secure software packaged inside every GNU/Linux distribution in the world and used by millions of devices.